SorinaHamidifar/aether-engine/README.md

 # Project: Dynamic Innovation Hub
 # Description:
 # A dynamic repository built to power experimentation, innovation,
 # and scalable code.
-Designed as a foundation for future projects,
+Designed as an foundation for future projects,
 # blending creativity with strength to drive impactful development.
 # ================================